TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 No matter what adjustments I made, the audio was always barely recognizable, and it sounded like it was skipping samples.

-I also went downs the rabbit hole of updating the speaker because I saw that the changelog included something about ultranet compatibility.
-Unfortunatly this didn't change anything to my situation.
+I also went down's the rabbit hole of updating the speaker because I noticed that the changelog included something about Ultranet compatibility.
+Unfortunately, this didn't change anything to my situation.

 At that point, I decided to take a step back from the transmitter and turn my attention to the receiver, maybe I'll have better luck 🍀.